alexgibson/monosyn/README.md

 TODO
 ----

-* Add Decay and Sustain settings to envolope
+* Add Decay and Sustain settings to envelope
+* Add LFO modulator
-* Add Keyboard support
+* Add Querty Keyboard support
 * Synth needs a decent UI!
 * Remote filter control also needs a UI
 * Ability to load/save presets as JSON.